 Controlling the atmospheric composition during storage of many raw materials is beneficial.
-The use of packaging to allow the development or maintenance of particular atmospheric compositions during storage is discussed in greater detail in Chapter 9.
+The use of packaging to allow the development or maintenance of particular atmospheric compositions during storage is discussed in greater detail in Chapter 8.

-With some materials, the major aim is to maintain an oxygen-free atmosphere to prevent oxidation, e.g. coffee, baked goods, while in other cases adequate ventilation may be necessary to prevent anaerobic fermentation leading to off flavours.
+With some materials the major aim is to maintain an oxygen-free atmosphere to prevent oxidation (e.g., coffee, baked goods), while in other cases adequate ventilation may be necessary to prevent anaerobic fermentation leading to off-flavors.

-In living produce, atmosphere control allows the possibility of slowing down metabolic processes, hence retarding respiration, ripening, senescence and the development of disorders.
+In living produce, atmosphere control allows the possibility of slowing down metabolic processes, hence retarding respiration, ripening, and senescence as well as the development of disorders.
 The aim is to introduce N2 and remove O2, allowing a build up of CO2.
-Controlled atmosphere storage of many commodities is discussed by Thompson [10].
-The technique allows year-round distribution of apples and pears, where controlled atmospheres in combination with refrigeration can give shelflives up to 10 months, much greater than by chilling alone.
-The particular atmospheres are cultivar specific, but in the range 1-10% CO2, 2-13% O2 at 3 °C for apples and 0 °C for pears.
+Controlled-atmosphere storage of many commodities is discussed by Thompson [14].
+The technique allows year-round distribution of apples and pears, where controlled atmospheres in combination with refrigeration can give shelf lives up to 10 months, much greater than by chilling alone.
+The particular atmospheres are cultivar specific, but are in the range 1-10% CO2, 2-13% O2 at 3 °C for apples and 0 °C for pears.
 Controlled atmospheres are also used during storage and transport of chill-sensitive crops, such as for transport of bananas, where an atmosphere of 3% O2 and 5% CO2 is effective in preventing premature ripening and the development of crown rot disease.
 Ethene (ethylene) removal is also vital during storage of climacteric fruit.

 With fresh meat, controlling the gaseous environment is useful in combination with chilling.
-The aim is to maintain the red colour by storage in high O_2 concentrations, which shifts the equilibrium in favour of high concentrations of the bright red oxymyoglobin pigment.
-At the same time, high levels of CO_2 are required to suppress the growth of aerobic bacteria.
+The aim is to maintain the red color by storage in high $O_2$ concentrations, which shifts the equilibrium in favor of high concentrations of the bright red oxymyoglobin pigment.
+At the same time, high levels of $CO_2$ are required to suppress the growth of aerobic bacteria.